WaveringAna/bunsite/content/posts/in-favor-of-cuck-licenses.md

 ---
 author: waveringana
 date: 2025-02-24
-title: In favor of "Cuck Licenses"
+title: In favor of Cuck Licenses
 excerpt: No one should be forced into poverty because they modified and shared code.
 ---